percyliang/sempre/README.md

 on OS/X you can install virtuoso using homebrew by following the instructions [here](http://carsten.io/virtuoso-os-on-mac-os/)

+To have SEMPRE interact with Virtuoso, the required modules need to be compiled as follow:

+    ./pull-dependencies core corenlp freebase
+    ant freebase

 # Contribute

 To contribute code or resource to SEMPRE: